hirachan/no-ppap-milter/README.md

 no-ppap-milter
 ```

-If you want to use other ports,
+If you want to use another port,

 ```
 no-ppap-milter --socket-name inet:1234